NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ### Scenario Generator

-The scenario generator is used by the simulator to create new random scenarios involving 1+ ships, with random poses, waypoints and speed plans for the vessels.
-An Electronic Navigational Chart module (from Seacharts) is used to define the environment.
-The main method is the `generate()` function, which generates a random vessel scenario from an optional config file.
+The scenario generator (found inside `scenario_management.py`) is used by the simulator to create new scenarios for COLAV testing with 1+ ships.
+The main method is the `generate()` function, which generates a scenario from a scenario config file, which is converted into a `ScenarioConfig` object.
+An Electronic Navigational Chart object (from Seacharts) is used to define the environment.
+The scenarios can be specified/created as follows:

-The new scenarios are configured through a config file as e.g. the `new_scenario.yaml` file.
-Here, one can configure:
+1) Fully random, with random poses, waypoints and speed plans for the vessels

-- The `ScenarioType`, which includes e.g.  `Single Ship (SS)` to `Head-on (HO)`, `Crossing Give-way (CR_GW)`.
+2) Fully specified from AIS data loaded from `.csv` files.
+The own-ship is here specified as one of the AIS vessels (default being the first AIS vessel), or with randomly generated pose, waypoints and speed plan.
+The target ships from AIS follow their historical trajectories, interpolated to the match the sample interval considered in the simulator.
-- The number of ships in the scenario
+3) As a mix of randomly generated vessels and AIS vessels.

-- Minimum and maximum distance between ships
+Scenarios are configured through a scenario `.yaml` file as the example `head_on.yaml` file under `scenarios` in the root folder.

-- A list containing configured ships in the scenario, with specific poses, waypoints, speed plans, models, controllers, guidance systems etc. If `n_ships` is greater than the number of elements in the `ship_list` variable, the remaining ships are configured from the default `Ship` constructor.
+Look at the `ScenarioConfig` dataclass, example scenario files for information on how to specify the settings for a scenario.

-Look at the `schemas` folder for further clues on how to write a new scenario config file.
+Look at the `schemas` folder under the package source code for further clues on how to write a new scenario config file.

 Seacharts is used to provide access to Electronic Navigational Charts, and an `ENC` object is used inside the `ScenarioGenerator` class for this.
 One must here make sure that the seacharts package is properly setup with `.gdb` data in the `data/external` folder of the package, with correctly matching `UTM` zone for the chart data.
 An example `seacharts.yaml`config file for the module is found under `config/`.
+One can specify map data, map origin, map size etc. for the ENC object from the scenario `.yaml`config file.

 ### Visualizer